Mattia Mantovani

 Dr.

-Mattia Mantovani studied philosophy at the Humboldt University in Berlin, obtaining his PhD in 2018 with a dissertation on Descartes’ theory of vision.
-He has previously worked as Doctoral and Postdoctoral researcher at the Descartes Centre in Utrecht, at the University of Pennsylvania and at the Leopoldina, Nationale Akademie der Wissenschaften in Halle.
-Since 2019, Mattia is Postdoc Researcher at KU Leuven, with a project on the long-term history of perception theories and their broader epistemological and metaphysical implications.
-Mattia is currently working to turn it into a monograph, titled From Truth to Ecology.
+Mattia Mantovani studied philosophy at the Humboldt-Universität zu Berlin, obtaining his PhD in 2018 with a dissertation on Descartes’s theory of vision.
+He has worked as a doctoral and postdoctoral researcher at the Descartes Centre in Utrecht, the University of Pennsylvania, and the Leopoldina, Nationale Akademie der Wissenschaften in Halle.
+Since 2019, Mattia has been a postdoctoral researcher at KU Leuven, with a project on the long-term history of perception theories and their broader epistemological and metaphysical implications, which he is currently turning into a monograph, From Truth to Ecology.
 Reassessing the History of the Senses, 1250-1750.
-His current MPIWG project investigates the debates about animal perception in the Middle Ages and their early modern developments, within Katja Krause’s Research Group “Premodern Sciences”.
-Mattia published on Roger Bacon and the medieval vision theorists, on Descartes and the Cartesian tradition, up to Locke, and on scientific diagrams: his papers appeared – among other – in Early Science and Medicine, Vivarium, Oxford Studies in Early Modern Philosophy and Journal of Early Modern Studies.
-Mattia is about to publish two large collected volumes on the early modern teaching of Descartes’ philosophy and its visual legacy.
-In 2022, there will also appear under his direction a special issue of Notes and Records.
-The Royal Society Journal of the History of Science, on the topic “Picturing Life in the Early Modern Age”.
-Since 2020, Mattia is book review editor of Physis.
+His current MPIWG project, in Katja Krause’s Research Group “Premodern Sciences,” investigates the debates about animal perception in the Middle Ages and their early modern developments.
+Mattia has published on Roger Bacon and the medieval vision theorists, on Descartes and the Cartesian tradition up to Locke, and on scientific diagrams, in venues including Early Science and Medicine, Vivarium, Oxford Studies in Early Modern Philosophy, and Journal of Early Modern Studies.
+He is about to publish two large collected volumes on the early modern teaching of Descartes’s philosophy and its visual legacy, as well as a special issue of Notes and Records on the topic “Picturing Life in the Early Modern Age.”
+Since 2020, Mattia has been book review editor of Physis.
 Journal of the Italian Society for the History of Science.

 Publications